 The sculptures around its center depict Britain's 4 colonies: Australia, Canada, India and South Africa.
 Above are sculptures of soldiers and sailors and Queen Victoria presiding at the apex.

 Before entering you can also walk around the Glasgow People's Palace and enjoy its architecture.
 The rather austere building at the front gives place to the large veranda of the Winter Gardens at the back.
 Strict in the front, but party in the back!

 Opened in 1898, it was intended to provide a cultural center for the poorer part of the city.

 The Winter Gardens of the Glasgow People's palace is a really nice place to chill.
 On a cold and windy day, it provides a nice atmosphere with plenty of light.

-A café is set up where you can enjoy lunch of tea.
+A café is set up where you can enjoy lunch or tea.
 There are also many benches around to just sit and relax or admire the exotic plants.
-I really enjoy my break in those Glasgow Winter Gardens.
+I really enjoyed my break in those Glasgow Winter Gardens.